AsydSolutions/ASYD/views/doc/en/deploys.md

 packages to install, commands to execute, configurations to upload, conditions, etc.
 * Optionally, a "def.sudo" file (i.e. `data/deploys/LAMP/def.sudo`) in case we want to
 execute it instead of the standard "def" when using a non-root user.
+* Optionally, an "undeploy" file (i.e. `data/deploys/LAMP/undeploy`) with the steps required to revert (undeploy) a Deploy.
+* Optionally, an "undeploy.sudo" file (i.e. `data/deploys/LAMP/undeploy.sudo`) being the "undeploy"
+equivalent of "def.sudo".
 * A "configs" directory with the configuration files and folders to be uploaded (i.e. `data/deploys/LAMP/configs/apache/apache.conf`).